 What is an Owelty lien?
 Owelty liens are a type of deed that allows divorcing couples to divide the existing equity in the marital home.
 This action is commonly utilized in divorces to “buying out” the remaining spouses’ interest in a home.
 A divorce refinance is our specialty.
 The husband can refinance the house in his name or the wife can refinance in her name.
 A refinance to remove a spouse is often required in the divorce decree.

 Warning!
 Both parties need to plan and pre-qualify for a refinance if they wish to retain the property.
+A refinance before a divorce is not recommended because the spouse will remain on the loan until it is refinanced which could lead to bad credit issues.
 Many times one spouse can not qualify for the mortgage on their own.
 Without proper planning BEFORE the divorce is filed the result could be devastating for both.
 Both spouse’s credit could be ruined because the retaining spouse can not refinance and the equity can not be divided without a sale.
 Contact Richard Woodward, your Certified Divorce Lending Specialist for your initial consultation.

 Owelty Liens FAQ